encoredincubator/enertalk-api-client/README.md

 > NOTE:
 > 1. The prameters `refreshToken`, `clientId`, `clientSecret`, `domain` are
 > used to issue new access token.
-> 2. `updateTokenFn` will be called when new token issued.
+> 2. `tokenUpdateFn` will be called when new token issued.
 You can sync the token object with your token storage.

 ## Request Options